When Worlds Collide (1951 film): Plot

 The crew are rendered unconscious by the g-force of acceleration, and do not witness Earth's collision with Bellus.
-When Randall comes to and sees Dr. Frey already awake and piloting the ship, he realizes he has been deceived.
+When Randall comes to and sees Dr. Frey already awake and piloting the ship, he realizes Drake deceived him.

 After the spaceship enters Zyra's atmosphere, the fuel runs out.
-Randall takes control and glides it to a safe landing.
+Randall takes control and lands safely on snow.
 Zyra turns out to be habitable.
 Randall and Joyce walk hand-in-hand down the ramp with their fellow survivors as a new day dawns.
 In the background is an artificial structure.